"Full court shot from Thorias. He's really showing us what a man with a cannon in his chest can do!"

 - Xenosaga's T-ELOS and KOS-MOS literally burst out their cleavage to fire their most powerful attacks.
 Specially KOS-MOS, who has her cup size upped for the last leg of the final episode.

-- As a Shout-Out to Xenosaga, Xenoblade Chronicles has Fiora's Final Cross art, which is almost identical in appearance, and likewise performed by a Robot Girl
+- As a Shout-Out to Xenosaga, Xenoblade has Fiora's Final Cross art, which is almost identical in appearance, and likewise performed by a Robot Girl

 - The extremely well-endowed Jennifer from Disgaea 3: Absence of Justice (available as DLC) has a chest-blasting attack that lacks subtlety and is even slightly uncomfortable to watch.